kevinpanxc/sprint.js/README.md

 						hiddenParams : 'dontshowonpageurl=its-a-secret'});
 ```

-The first parameter is the page name, the second parameter is the transition name, the third parameter is an options object that specifies whether this request was launched from a browser back/forward button press, the public URL parameters for the request and the hidden URL parameters for the request.
+The first parameter is the page name, the second parameter is the transition name, the third parameter is an options object.
+The options object specifies the public and hidden URL parameters for the request.
+It also specifies whether this request was launched from a browser back/forward button click.

 THe page name parameter tells Sprint which page onload function to run.
 These onload functions should have been specified in the `addPage` functions.